 compsp Exactly the same as compressspace, just an abbreviated form for those that like it brief.

 csv For example %variable:::csv%.
-This option will create a valid CSV string, for example a string like this this is a "test"! becomes this "this is a ""test""!" where quotes are replaced with double quotes.
+This option will create a valid becomes this "this is a ""test""!" where quotes are replaced with double quotes.